perl11/perl11-blog/content/strict-names.md

 parser.
 Which helps
 in [fighting invalid identifiers](unicode-identifiers.html), which cannot be handled by the rest of perl.
-But there was still room left to create invalid and potentially harmful utf8 names at run-time via `no strict 'refs'`. strict names ensures no illegal name will get created.
+There was still room left to create invalid and potentially harmful utf8 or binary names at run-time via `no strict 'refs'`. strict names ensures no illegal name will get created.

 Note that p5p insists that illegal identifiers are still legal to